asteroid-lang/asteroid/Asteroid User Guide.md

 As we have seen, the `@` operator allows you to access either individual elements, slices, or member functions of a list.

-Besides using the default constructor for lists which consists of the square brackets enclosing a list of elements we can use **list comprehensions** to construct lists,
+Besides using the default constructor for lists which consists of the square brackets enclosing a list of elements we can use **list comprehensions** to construct lists.
+In Asteroid a list comprehension consist of a range specifier together with a step specifier allowying you to generate integer values within that range,
 ```
 load system "io".